varnerlab/CHEME-4800-5800-ComputingBook/_sources/unit-2-data/trees.md

 __source__: Source code can be found in the [CHEME-1800/4800 tree examples repository](https://github.com/varnerlab/CHEME-1800-4800-Course-Repository-S23/tree/main/examples/unit-2-examples/trees)
 ````

 In an adjacency list representation, the list of children at index $i$, denoted by $\mathcal{C}_{i}$, is still given by Eqn. {eq}`eqn-children-node-i`.
-However, instead of storing the edges and data in the same array, the edge connectivity is stored in an array or dictionary and the data stored in a seperate data structure.
+However, instead of storing the edges and data in the same array, the edge connectivity is stored in an array or dictionary, and the data is stored in a separate data structure.

-Let's reimagine the terneray commodity price model in the Adjacency list format ({prf:ref}`example-ternary-price-model-adj-list`):
+Let's reimagine the ternary commodity price model in the Adjacency list format ({prf:ref}`example-ternary-price-model-adj-list`):

 ````{prf:example} Ternary commodity price tree adjacency list
 :label: example-ternary-price-model-adj-list